ecere/dggal/README.md

 ## Language bindings

 While the library is written in the [eC programming language](https://ec-lang.org), object-oriented bindings for C, C++ and Python generated using the
 Ecere SDK's [`bgen` tool](https://github.com/ecere/bgen) are provided.
-Bindings for Rust and Java are available as well, and bindings for JavaScript to a WebAssembly build are under development.
+Bindings for Rust, Java and JavaScript (for WebAssembly build) are available as well.
 Support for additional languages may be added in the future.

 ### C Bindings